gradient-ai/iris-workflow-demo/README.md

 ## Usage

 To do this tutorial, you need an account with Gradient.
-If you want to modulate the Workflow in anyway, ork this repo and make edits to the YAML or .py files.
+If you want to modulate the Workflow in anyway, fork this repo and make edits to the YAML or .py files.

 `git clone https://github.com/gradient-ai/iris-workflow-demo`